grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 # Using AWS CloudWatch in Grafana

 Grafana ships with built-in support for CloudWatch.
-Add it as a data source, then you are ready to build dashboards or use Explore with CloudWatch metrics and CloudWatch logs.
+Add it as a data source, then you are ready to build dashboards or use Explore with CloudWatch metrics and CloudWatch Logs.

 ## Adding the data source